2020 PRIMARY ELECTION

 Where do I go to vote?

 During both early voting and on Election Day, you can vote at ANY polling location!
-(This is new as of last year. 🎉) Check back soon for Election Day polling locations.
+Just keep in mind that locations may differ between early voting and Election Day.

 What do I need to vote?